 @natureworks@tty I shared this one recently.
 It’s a creek outlet that constantly shifts position on a busy dog beach.
 Every day someone takes a moment to make a new little creek crossing for other dog walkers.
 So in this case there’s also a sense of working with impermanence.
 I love this aspect.

-Listening, thinking, walking, working, growing things.
-Here since 2016, worrying about climate, patient advocacy, international education, #compostodon.
-Also on BlueSky, ex X, and in Australia.Images: a green marble, and a reflected shape of light on a grey surface.
-“I want to be on the side of surprise, and against the certainties of pictures and property.” - Barbara Kruger
+Listening, walking, working, growing things.
+Here since 2016 carrying on about this and that: work, writing, trans rights, #auspol, #compostodon.
+Wollongong.Images: a green marble, and orange lit clouds over an ocean horizon.“I want to be on the side of surprise, and against the certainties of pictures and property.” - Barbara Kruger